You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 - Submitted a business document that doesn’t match your Business Manager name.

-- Failed to complete the “Confirm Your Identity” step within the given window.
+- Failed to complete the identity confirmation step within the given window.

 - Used a personal profile that isn’t linked to a real person (no photo, no friends, new account).